Capeta: Plot

 Kappeita Taira (平 勝平太, Taira Kappeita), otherwise known as "Capeta" (カペタ, Kapeta), is a ten-year-old boy whose single-parent father, Shigei Taira (平 茂雄, Taira Shigei), works for a paving company.
 While completing a paving job at a go-kart track, his father sees a young boy racing at the track and is amazed at the speed and seeming thrill of the sport.
 Realizing that his young son has an interest in racing cars (particularly Formula One), Shigei asks the circuit steward as to whether he is able to take some old worn-down parts out of the circuit's trash pile.
 Taking these back to his workplace, he manages to construct a rundown yet drivable kart.
 Shigei's boss, Mr. Ikari, (initially begrudgingly) supplies a 4-stroke generator engine to power the kart.

-Determined, Capeta, in his first time on a race track, manages to not only master the mangled racer, but also catches and attempts to overtake Naomi Minamoto (源 奈臣, Minamoto Naomi) on the inside line, a talented young racer who drives for a works karting team, Endless Autohouse Racing.
-This overtaking maneuver shocks Naomi so much so that he drops the accelerator of his kart, accelerates past Capeta.
-This infuriates his mother and team manager, Nanako Minamoto (源 奈々子, Minamoto Nanako), as he over-revved a brand new engine which he was supposed to be merely running in.
+In his debut race, Capeta manages to not only master the mangled racer, but also briefly overtakes Endless Autohouse's top racer Naomi Minamoto (源 奈臣, Minamoto Naomi) This infuriates his mother and team manager, Nanako Minamoto (源 奈々子, Minamoto Nanako), who scolds Naomi for pushing his kart's engine too heavily while re-passing Capeta.
 Nobu Andou and Monami Suzuki, Capeta's best friends, support him in his karting – Nobu as his technical assistant/manager and Monami as the self-appointed team manager.

 Capeta, unaware of the difference in machinery between his own kart and Naomi's works-grade kart, does not understand why it was impossible for him to catch Naomi.
 Nonetheless, onlookers are amazed that a child from out of the blue is able to push his machine to such a limit, let alone unnerve the track's local hotshot.
-Nanako, also amazed, offers to help Capeta's entry into the world of kart racing, secretly as a rival for her son.
-After what is a difficult conversation for Capeta, the Taira father and son turn down the offer to enroll Capeta in the Endless Autohouse Racing team and run their own single kart team on their own instead.
+Capeta & Shige turn down an offer from Nanako to join Autohouse, instead choosing to run their own kart team as 'Team Capeta'.
 He goes on to participate and win a race in the SL Class beating both the drivers of Endless Autohouse Racing Team in the final lap.